Webimpacto/laravel-app4less/README.md

 ## Installation

-YYou can install the package via composer:
+You can install the package via composer:

 ``` bash
 composer require webimpacto/laravel-app4less